Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yangyuanyuan-huawei-mcp.md

 # Deployment Plan

-## Preliminary Research

-Conduct a detailed survey of the existing multi-vendor network device environment, analyzing the support status of NETCONF and RESTCONF protocols across different vendors' equipment, as well as identifying data model variations.
-This will provide foundational data for subsequent MCP adaptation and development.

-## Development and Test

-Based on the research findings, develop MCP system modules compatible with NETCONF and RESTCONF protocols to achieve accurate conversion from natural language commands to protocol operations.
-Conduct comprehensive testing in a lab environment to validate MCP’s functionality and performance in multi-vendor device batch management, with a focus on protocol compatibility and operational accuracy.

-## Deployment

 During the deployment phase, there are three key aspects to consider:

 - **Function-Specific MCP Servers**: Deploy dedicated MCP servers tailored to different functions and domains, such as network log analysis, device configuration management, energy consumption management, and security operations.